 - To develop an effective partnership between the teachers and parents to achieve the learning objectives for each learner.

 - To consolidate and reinforce skills and understanding, particularly in literacy and numeracy in younger year groups.

 - To serve as a vehicle to assess learners’ understanding of classroom learning.

 - To develop learners’ independent learning and inquiry outside of school, build confidence, responsibility and self-discipline needed to study on their own.

 - To offer opportunities to develop key skills for information retrieval, planning, analysis and time management in higher year groups.

 Home Learning Good Practices:

-Students are expected to work independently.
-Parents in Foundation Stages and Year 1 should support their children by monitoring home learning assignments.
+Learners are expected to work independently.
+Parents in Foundation Stages and Year 1 should support their learners by monitoring home learning assignments.

 Reading is one of the most fundamental and powerful at home practices for learning.
 Please read to your child and encourage your child read to you at home, especially if you are a parent of a child in Foundation Stages or Year 1.